nickbnf/glogg/BUILD.md

 All other dependencies are provided in 3rdparty directory.

+Klogg will use pkgconfig to find Hyperscan, TBB, uchardet and xxhash installed on build host.
+If a library can't be found, the one bundled in 3rdparty directory will be used.

 ## Getting the Source

 This project is [hosted on GitHub](https://github.com/variar/klogg).
 You can clone this project directly using this command: